-The regime is especially interested in targeting and exposing the leaders of the underground church groups, as they are considered prime agents of anti-national activities and are punished more severely as a result.
-When a Christian leader is caught, in most cases a whole network of Christian believers can be traced and a church completely destroyed.
+The regime is especially interested in targeting and exposing the leaders of the underground church groups, as they are considered prime agents of anti-government activities and are punished more severely as a result.
+When a Christian leader is caught, in most cases a whole network of Christian believers can be traced, and a church completely destroyed.
 Even when leaders take precautionary measures (such as not noting down names and addresses), the authorities are adept at extracting such information.
+The Field researcher sums up the situation of Christian leaders aptly: "The North Korean government considers church leaders to be far worse political criminals than ordinary believers and punish them more severely.
+They are likely to be executed in public as an example for authorities to warn residents.
+Their families are punished together and at least sent to political prison camps."